 This project is part of the current strategy within the OU to develop a series of public facing initiatives that can help inspire wider and diverse constituencies to enjoy and understand art works and visual culture.
 We are producing a parallel and linked video project for the OU platform OpenLearn, Travelling Objects which explores a series of objects that have travelled and/or have been used across cultures, borders and geographies, which will be connected to the new BBC series Civilisations.
 Travelling Objects and Civilisations go live in 2017.

 Open Arts Objects is working closely with teachers and communities across the UK to provide teaching support material that can be widely used in schools and community groups.
 If you are interested in receiving materials to trial at A-level, or would like to join our working group, please contact us at firstname.lastname@example.org.
+If you have been using our films and support materials in your teaching, we would appreciate you answering a very short survey (6 questions, approx. 5 minutes).

 Objects of Art History: Cornelia Parker's Cold Dark Matter, An Exploded View